nerfstudio-project/gsplat/docs/source/tests/profile.rst

 ===========================  ========  =============  ==========  ==========  ==========

 Note: Evaluations are conducted on a NVIDIA TITAN RTX GPU. (commit 8ea2ea3).
-"Mem" denotes for the amount of GPU memory required by the rasterization operation (excluding the input data), which is calculated by the diff of `torch.cuda.max_memory_allocated()` before and after the operation.
+"Mem" denotes for the amount of GPU memory required by the rasterization process (excluding the input data), which is calculated using the diff of `torch.cuda.max_memory_allocated() <https://pytorch.org/docs/stable/generated/torch.cuda.max_memory_allocated.html>`_ before and after the rasterization operation.